TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 Instant approval: Yes

-If you’d like the chance to collect 1 extra point per $1 spent on Air Canada travel, look no further than the American Express Aeroplan Reserve Card.
-It provides the full complement of Air Canada travel perks, basic Amex benefits, and easier eligibility requirements compared to the TD Aeroplan VIP.
+If you'd like the chance to collect 1 extra point per $1 spent on Air Canada travel, look no further than the American Express Aeroplan Reserve Card.
+It provides the full complement of Air Canada travel perks, basic Amex benefits, and easier eligibility requirements compared to the TD Aeroplan Visa Infinite Privilege Credit Card.

 FAQ

-Does the TD Aeroplan Visa Infinite Privilege Credit Card get lounge access?
+How do the TD Aeroplan Visa Infinite Privilege Credit Card vs The Platinum Card compare?

 Did you find this article helpful?